sriramcharanmarri/FLAMES/README.md

 # FLAMES
 # https://flames.rf.gd/
-A Simple website which takes user inputs and calculates FLAMES
+A Simple website which takes user inputs and calculates FLAMES.